'It's so ghastly': Single mum speaks out over stay at 'filthy' Piha bach

 On entering the cabin, Power says she was "blown away", saying the property didn't meet her expectations.

-She said her children were hit hard by the experience, telling the Herald that "they were so upset, they just wanted to come home.
+She said her children were hit hard by the experience, telling the Herald: "They were so upset, they just wanted to come home.
 As soon as we got there they were like 'Mum, let's go home.'

 Power said on Facebook: "There was nothing to cook with, no pots or dishes etc, no towels, not enough beds, the oven was absolutely disgusting.
 There was a broken light bulb on the floor that I stood on."